Search Filters

 Ligamentous Laxity, Male Sex, Chronicity, Meniscus Injury And Posterior Tibial Slope Are Associated With A High-Grade Pre-Operative Pivot Shift: A Post Hoc Analysis Of The Stability Study

-Lachlan Batty, FRACS, AUSTRALIA Andrew Firth, PhD, CANADA Gilbert Moatshe, MD, PhD, NORWAY Dianne M. Bryant, PhD, CANADA S. Mark A. Heard, MD, FRCS, CANADA Robert G. McCormack, MD, CANADA Alex Rezansoff, MD, FRCSC, CANADA Devin Clarke Peterson, MD, FRCSC, Dip Sport Med, CANADA Davide Bardana, MD, CANADA Peter B. MacDonald, MD, FRCS, Dip Sport Med, CANADA Tim Spalding, FRCS(Orth), UNITED KINGDOM Alan Getgood, MD, FRCS(Tr&Orth), DipSEM, CANADA
+Lachlan Batty, FRACS, AUSTRALIA Andrew Firth, PhD, CANADA Gilbert Moatshe, MD, PhD, NORWAY Dianne M. Bryant, PhD, CANADA S. Mark A. Heard, MD, FRCS, CANADA Robert G. McCormack, MD, CANADA Alex Rezansoff, MD, FRCSC, CANADA Devin Clarke Peterson, MD, FRCSC, Dip Sport Med, CANADA Davide Bardana, MD, CANADA Peter B. MacDonald, MD, FRCS, Dip Sport Med, CANADA Tim Spalding, FRCS(Orth), UNITED KINGDOM Alan Getgood, MD, FRCS(Tr&Orth), DipSEM, QATAR

 Fowler Kennedy Sports Medicine Clinic, London, Ontario, CANADA